-Canadian labor laws specify certain minimum employment standards called statutory benefits, statutory meaning fixed or authorized.
+Canadian Labour Laws specify certain minimum employment standards called statutory benefits, statutory meaning fixed or authorized.
 These benefits usually vary from province to province.
 90% of Canadian workers are protected by these laws and the other 10% work in federally regulated places.
 This means that as an employer, you are responsible for knowing and following these standards.
 Failure to do so will result in a pretty hefty fine, so it’s important to keep track of the standards that are in place.

-Here is a list of benefits that are mandatory and protected by Canadian Law.
 Keep in mind that these are only minimum terms and conditions, so employers can decide to be more generous with these benefits if they want to.

 This one depends on the Province you live in.
 In British Columbia, for example, employees are entitled to 2 weeks paid vacation after 1 year of employment, and 3 weeks vacation after 5 years of employment, not including the 10 national statutory holidays.
 The employer is responsible for making sure that the employee takes the minimum amount of vacation per year.

 A recent study revealed that Canadians have the lowest number of paid vacation days (10) compared to other developed countries (30), so if you really want to attract new talent, offer more vacation days than what’s required.
 Plus, employees that return to work after a vacation are more engaged and productive than usual, making it a win-win.